Regina Revitalization Initiative

 - Development of new public spaces

-Phase Two will cost more than $500 million with the majority of funding from private sources.
+Phase Two is expected to cost more than $500 million, with the majority of funding coming from private sources.
 The Government of Canada, the Province of Saskatchewan, and the City of Regina have jointly committed $33.6 million towards the project.

 Plans are underway to make this a net-zero community achievable with a sustainability model, including green roofs, renewable energy, and electric vehicles in line with Regina's 100% renewable energy target for 2050.

-About Phase One: Construction and Opening of Mosaic Stadium
+What Is Phase One: Construction and Opening of Mosaic Stadium?

 In 2014, Mosaic Stadium's construction began and opened to the public in the summer of 2017.
 The stadium is the largest interconnected event complex in Canada, with 33,000 seats.
 The stadium hosts numerous sports organizations and is the home of the Canadian Football League's Saskatchewan Roughriders.

-Future Plans for Phase Three: Long-term Redevelopment of Taylor Field Neighbourhood
+What Are the Future Plans for Phase Three: Long-Term Redevelopment of the Taylor Field Neighbourhood?

 The third phase is the long-term redevelopment of the Taylor Field site.
 Demolition of the former Roughriders stadium made room for Mosaic Stadium, producing approximately 20 acres for development.
 The City has an exciting opportunity to rejuvenate one of Regina's historic neighborhoods, with around 20 acres available for future growth.